SALSA DANCE STYLES

 How about LA "Shines"?

 Yes, LA style has shines too!
 Shines are a spontaneous form of styling combining complicated footwork with intricate hand and body styling.
 Couples break away from each other in the middle of a dance to start their individual "shines".
-Club Salsa Club Salsa Effectively a short break from a dance routine, "shining" allows dancers to express their individuality while complementing the style of their dance partner.
+Effectively a short break from a dance routine, "shining" allows dancers to express their individuality while complementing the style of their dance partner.
 Shines are most often used where the music breaks into a fast, pulsating conga beat!

 Why should I learn LA style Salsa?

-style Salsa will therefore provide you with a strong grounding in the basic fundamentals of dance, allowing you to diversify into other styles later on (such as Cuban, Miami or New York styles).
+Basic LA moves are based on the cross body lead and rely on a strong foundation of basic dance principles.
+Learning LA style Salsa will therefore provide you with a strong grounding in the basic fundamentals of dance, allowing you to diversify into other styles later on (such as Cuban, Miami or New York styles).

 « less